cbusenbu/cbusenbu.github.io/about.md

 He is currently pursuing a Masters of Science in Computer Science.

-He enjoys learning more Functional Programming in Scala
+He enjoys learning more Functional Programming in Scala, playing disc golf, and spending time with his family.

-Current Topics of Learning:
+<h4>Current Topics of Learning: (Updated: August 1, 2016)</h4>

 	* Scala as a language.
 	* Spark.
 	* Machine Learning with MLlib.

+<h4>Currently looking for employment.</h4>
+Chas will be graduating from graduate school in May 2017.
+He is currently looking pursuing a Data Scientist position with group of individuals who value : integrity, respect, learning, and failure.

+Chas's Resume is available upon request, just [Say Hello](/contact/).